evildmp/Arkestra/docs/arkestra_generic_models.rst

 We have already imported arkestra_utilities.ArkestraGenericPluginOptions.
 This provides::

-* entity: the entity whose items we'll publish (can usually be left blan; Arkestra will work out what to do)
+* entity: the entity whose items we'll publish (can usually be left blank; Arkestra will work out what to do)
 * layout: if there are multiple lists (e.g. news and events), will they be stacked or side-by-side?
 * format: title only? details? image?
 * heading_level: above the list there'll be a heading